remipichon/manifmaker/README.md

         cd manifmaker/production
         docker-compose up -d

 * __ManifMaker will fail to start because it can't connect to mongo.
-You currently need to had by hand the ManifMaker mongo user.__
+You currently need to had by hand the ManifMaker mongo user.
+A special Docker production_mongodb image will be used in a near future__

         chmod 777 ~/manifmaker_images
         docker cp create_manifmaker_mongo_user.js production_mongodb:/root/create_manifmaker_mongo_user.js